 Lucy Armstrong (b.1991) is a British composer based in London.
 Her work is eclectic and theatrical; she enjoys working collaboratively, writing for concert hall, opera and theatre.
 Her works are broadcast regularly on BBC Radio 3 and performed internationally.
 In 2017 and 2018 she wrote an opera in association with the Royal Opera House.

-Other recent commissions include Size Zero Opera, The Borealis Saxophone Quartet, The Piccadilly Symphony Orchestra, RNCM Engage, The Royal Central School of Speech and Drama, The Meon Valley Orchestra, John Miller’s “Brazmataz”, Gillian Blair, Blair/ Mertens Duo, Erin Royer and A4 Brass.
-In 2017 Lucy took part in Psappha’s “Composing For” young composers scheme.
+Recent commissions include: Psappha Ensemble (Sir Peter Maxwell Davies Commission), Bergen National Opera, The Borealis Saxophone Quartet, Size Zero Opera, The Piccadilly Symphony Orchestra, RNCM Engage, The Royal Central School of Speech and Drama, The Meon Valley Orchestra, John Miller’s “Brazmataz”, Gillian Blair, Blair/ Mertens Duo, Erin Royer, Jeremy Young and A4 Brass.

 Lucy’s work has been performed at festivals including The Tête à Tête Opera Festival (London), The World Saxophone Congress (Croatia), EurSax (Portugal) and in venues such as St Martin-in-the-Fields, The Lyric Theatre, The Bridgewater Hall, RADA Studios, The Rosemary Branch Theatre, St James Piccadilly and the Koganei Miyajigakki Hall (Tokyo).

 As an arranger and orchestrator, Lucy has worked for ensembles including The London Symphony Orchestra, The Royal Scottish National Orchestra, The London Musical Theatre Orchestra, Soundscape Chamber Orchestra and The RNCM Saxophone Ensemble.